Wandalen/wTools/module/core/former_types/task/fix_former_begin_trait_lifetime_completed_20250727T133008Z.md

 *   The `FormerBegin` trait must be generic over a lifetime parameter (`'a`).
 *   The change must resolve the `E0726` error when `#[derive(Former)]` is used on a struct with a lifetime.
 *   Existing tests in `former_types` must continue to pass, ensuring no regressions are introduced.
+*   All `cargo test` and `cargo clippy` runs must complete without warnings or errors.

 ### Tests
 | Test ID | Status | Notes |